resibots/blackdrops/docs/dart_tutorial.md

     }
 };
 ```

-- Create a reward function to be used for the policy optimization
+- Create a reward function to be used for the policy optimization:

 ```cpp
 struct RewardFunction {
     double operator()(const Eigen::VectorXd& from_state, const Eigen::VectorXd& action, const Eigen::VectorXd& to_state, bool certain = false) const